To fix clogged drains, snakes (also known as augers or plumber’s snakes) are a useful and budget-friendly tool.

 The tool has an 18 V battery that’s interchangeable with any similar battery from Ryobi.
-It’ll even reach speeds of up to 600 RPM, which makes it a favorite of many plumbers.
+It’ll even reach speeds of up to 600 RPM, making it a favorite of many plumbers.

 The tool will readily bend up to 90°, has a durable polymer housing, and comes with a 1/4″ by 25′ spring flexible cable.
-It crank knobs, large handle and a drum installed at the back.
+It cranks knobs, a large handle, and a drum installed at the back.

 You’ll find it easy to secure the snake’s cable using the simple-to-operate fastening screws.
-This plus the provided cam enables one to easily adjust the cable.
+This, plus the provided cam, enables one to adjust the cable easily.

 What’s more, this drain cleaner will solve all your problems related to drain clogging.
 An operation manual and cleaning gloves are included in this package.

-If you indeed what you need is a drain cleaner to tackle tough and enormous clogging, then you might go for this cobra GIDDS drain cleaner.
+If you indeed need a drain cleaner to tackle tough and enormous clogging, you might go for this cobra GIDDS drain cleaner.

-It features a 0.75 hp motor which spins at 500 RPM.
+It features a 0.75 hp motor, which spins at 500 RPM.
 With its forward-reverse option and 100 ft. flexible cable, this drain snake can clean pipes of between 4 and 10 inches.
-It’s not suitable for small drain cleaning chores like sinks or toilets.
+It’s not suitable for small drains cleaning chores like sinks or toilets.